 Every year, substantial buoyancy is lost from the Labrador Sea basin during the wintertime convection.
-This buoyancy is replenished by surface heat fluxes and lateral buoyancy fluxes (Straneo, 2001) which have both a time-varying and a mean component.
+This buoyancy is replenished by surface heat fluxes and lateral buoyancy fluxes (Straneo, 2001), which have both a time-varying and a mean component.
 Here we focus on these aspects using a numerical model to better understand the role Ekman transport might have in advecting freshwater into the Labrador Sea basin in the top 30 m.
-In this study we use Lagrangian trajectories in a high resolution $(1/12^{\circ})$ numerical model to investigate how, when, and where surface freshwater from boundary currents enters the central Labrador Sea, in particular, the relative importance of eddies versus wind in allowing freshwater to escape the shelves and enter the basin.
-In Section 2, we describe the model and methods.
-In Section 3, we outline the typical pattern of shelf-edge crossings, and their salinity and origin.
-In Section 4, we consider the variability of crossings and its relations to eddy and wind activity in the region.
-We conclude in Section 5 with a summary and discussion.
+In this study we use Lagrangian trajectories in a high-resolution $(1/12^\circ)$ numerical model to investigate how, when, and where surface freshwater from boundary currents enters the central Labrador Sea, in particular the relative importance of eddies vs. wind in allowing freshwater to escape the shelves and enter the basin.
+In Sect.
+2, we describe the model and methods.
+In Sect.
+3, we outline the typical pattern of shelf-edge crossings and their salinity and origin.
+In Sect.
+4, we consider the variability of crossings and its relations to eddy and wind activity in the region.
+We conclude in Sect.
+5 with a summary and discussion.

-2 Data and Methods
+2 Data and methods

-We use output from a 1/12° numerical model to compute offline Lagrangian trajec-129 tories of water particles.
-Trajectories are ideally suited to identify the pathway and 130 origins of water parcels with associated temperatures and salinities.
-The latter are 131 key to our focus on processes driving the movement of water from the shelves to 132 the central basin.
-In the following, we describe the numerical model and compare 133 velocity and hydrography to observations (Section 2.1).
-We then give an overview 134 of the particle-tracking software (ARIANE) and detail particle releases (Section 135 2.2 and 2.3), as well as explain the criteria for a 'crossing' from shelf-to-basin (Sec-136 tion 2.4.)
-A large part of this work focuses on the origin of particles and in Section 137 2.5 we define the regions of origin.
-138
+We use output from a $1/12^{\circ}$ numerical model to compute offline Lagrangian trajectories of water particles.
+Trajectories are ideally suited to identify the pathway and origins of water parcels with associated temperatures and salinities.
+The latter are key to our focus on processes driving the movement of water from the shelves to the central basin.
+In the following, we describe the numerical model and compare velocity and hydrography to observations (Sect.
+2.1).
+We then give an overview of the particle-tracking software (ARIANE) and detail particle releases (Sect.
+2.2 and 2.3), as well as explaining the criteria for a "crossing" from shelf to basin (Sect.
+2.4).
+A large part of this work focuses on the origin of particles and in Sect.
+2.5 we define the regions of origin.

-139 2.1 NEMO data
+2.1 NEMO data

-For this study, output from the high-resolution global ocean circulation model Nu-140 cleus for European Model of the Ocean ORCA V3.6 ORCA0083-N06 (NEMO N06 141 from here on) is utilized (Madec, 2008; Marzocchi et al., 2015; Moat et al., 2016).
-142 The model has a horizontal resolution of 1/12° with a tri-polar grid (one pole in 143 Canada, one in Russia and one on the South Pole) to avoid numerical instability 144 associated with convergence of the meridians at the geographic North Pole.
-Res-145 olution is coarsest at the equator (9.26 km) and increases to about 4 km in the 146 Labrador Sea.
+For this study, output from the high-resolution global ocean circulation model Nucleus for European Model of the Ocean ORCA v3.6 ORCA0083-N06 (NEMO N06 from here on) is utilized (Madec, 2016; Marzocchi et al., 2015; Moat et al., 2016).
+The model has a horizontal resolution of $1/12^{\circ}$ with a tripolar grid (one pole in Canada, one in Russia, and one on the South Pole) to avoid numerical instability associated with convergence of the meridians at the geographic North Pole.
+Resolution is coarsest at the Equator (9.26 km) and increases to about 4 km in the Labrador Sea.
 This allows the model to resolve some mesoscale eddies.
-Smaller 147 features are parameterized.
-148
+Smaller features are parameterized.